yoctoproject/poky/documentation/dev-manual/packages.rst

    The OpenEmbedded build system does not maintain :term:`PR` information as part of the shared state (sstate) packages.
-If you maintain an sstate feed, it's expected that either all your building systems that contribute to the sstate feed use a shared PR Service, or you do not run a PR Service on any of your building systems.
-Having some systems use a PR Service while others do not leads to obvious problems.
+If you maintain an sstate feed, it's expected that either all your building systems that contribute to the sstate feed use a shared PR service, or you do not run a PR Service on any of your building systems.

+   That's because if you had multiple machines sharing a PR service but not their sstate feed, you could end up with "diverging" hashes for the same output artefacts.
+When presented to the share PR service, each would be considered as new and would increase the revision number, causing many unnecessary package upgrades.

    For more information on shared state, see the ":ref:`overview-manual/concepts:shared state cache`"